garretjames/react-flux-dating-interface/readme.md

 A sample page has been provided for you.
 Run `npm install` followed by `npm start` to display the current page.
 Your goal is to populate the `#searchResults` div with a list of potential matches.
 These matches can then be filtered through the `#userPreferences` pane.
 Each match lists the candidate's photo, name, and age.
-Clicking on a match's contact button should display a dialog listing the match's phone number, cell number, and e-mail.
+Clicking on a match's contact button should display a custom dialog listing the match's phone number, cell number, and e-mail.
+Do not use `alert()` for this dialog.

 A web API is available to retrieve raw user information.
 Sample API usage can be found at [Random User API](https://randomuser.me/documentation#howto).
 This raw information will need to be transformed to match the display requirements below.